cloudmesh/client/_sources/commands/command_templates.txt

 ======================================================================

 Cloudmesh contains a number of commands that makes the management of multiple heterogeneous clouds easier.
-In order to better manage the various clouds it is convenient to introduce a number of options and behaviors.
-This includes the following concepts.
+The commands are defined in an uniform fashion and use for many some convenient built in options and behaviors.
+We describe them next.
+As they are general to many commands we have not described them in detail for each command that utilize them.
+You can check with the command manual pages for more details for each command.

 Format
 ----------------------------------------------------------------------

-Many commands have a format parameter that allows to provide output of the command in various formats.
+Many commands have a `--format` parameter that allows to provide output of the command in various formats.
 These formats include:

 * json